 Unlike most designs, MATE’s Organic Stretch Biker Shorts stop at midthigh instead of just above the knee.
 It isn't super stretchy and works great for women who prefer less stretch and more breathability.
 It works great for spin class, lounging, and running errands.

 Through its recycling program, this brand takes back old MATE garments in any condition and recycles them into new products.
 Participating customers get store credits as a reward.
-The climate-neutral brand also manufactures its garment in Los Angeles; that way, the entire supply chain is monitored closely for fair labor compliance.
+The climate-neutral brand also manufactures its garments in Los Angeles, so the entire supply chain is monitored closely for fair labor compliance.

 MATE’s biker shorts are not suitable for rigorous exercise but for mild to medium workouts.
 That is probably because of the limited stretch cotton provides.

-This brand offers two designs of ethical bike shorts; the Monica Active Pocket Short and the Monica Active Short.
+This brand offers two designs of ethical bike shorts: the Monica Active Pocket Short and the Monica Active Short.
 The former comes with one pocket on the right side, and the latter has no pockets.
 Other than that, the designs are identical, straightforward, and functional.
-Customer reviews say you'll never have to worry about them riding up, no matter what exercise you are doing.
+Customer reviews say you'll never have to worry about them riding up, no matter your exercise.

 Threads 4 Thought uses recycled bottles to create eco-friendly materials for its bike shorts.
 There is just 12% spandex fiber.
 Under each listing, you can see the estimated positive impact of the bike shorts.
 One bike short saves about 3.2 km of driving emissions and 12 plastic bottles.